 Government Contracts | GSA SCHEDULE AND COMMERCIAL ITEM CONTRACTS

 Wiley Rein attorneys are adept at guiding contractors through the procurement procedures and rules relating to a variety of different contract vehicles, such as commercial item contracts, multiple award indefinite delivery, indefinite quantity contracts, U.S. General Services Administration (GSA) multiple award schedule (MAS) contracts, and Government-Wide Acquisition Contracts (GWACs).
-[See Rough Waters Ahead: Navigating Through the Risks and Uncertainties Surrounding GSA's MAS Schedule Program] Our experience includes:
+See Scrutiny Over Commercial Item Contracts Continues; Rough Waters Ahead: Navigating Through the Risks and Uncertainties Surrounding GSA’s MAS Schedule Program.

-- Advising clients regarding the requirements and GSA-specific clauses that apply to MAS and GWAC contracts, including commercial sales practices (CSP) disclosures, price reductions, audits/contractor assist visits, and other GSA Schedule contracting issues.
+- Advising clients regarding the GSA-specific clauses that apply to MAS and GWAC contracts, including commercial sales practices (CSP) disclosures, price reductions, audits/contractor assist visits, and other GSA Schedule contracting issues.

 - Assisting clients with GSA audits, subpoenas, and suspension and debarment proceedings.